5l1v3r1/anidmap/README.md

 **anidmap** uses [ansa](https://github.com/unixpickle/ansa) for its locking mechanism.

+The following standard headers are required:

+ * &lt;cstdint&gt; - integer types such as `int_fast32_t`
+ * &lt;cassert&gt; - `assert` macro
+ * &lt;cstddef&gt; - `NULL` definition

 # Configuration

+You may notice that anidmap includes a file that it does not provide itself:

+    #include <anidmap/lock>

-You must create an include file (by whatever means necessary) that goes by the name of `<anidmap/lock>`.
-This header must define a class called `anidmap::Lock` that is a subclass of `ansa::Lock`.
+You must create this include file.
+It must define a class called `anidmap::Lock` that is a subclass of `ansa::Lock`.
 The `anidmap::Lock` class will be used for all synchronization in the library.
-This library includes this header file as follows:

-    #include <anidmap/lock>

 Usually, you will be able to achieve this using the GCC/Clang `-I` directive.
+See the lock implementation based on stdc++ in [test/stdcpp-lock.cpp](test/stdcpp-lock.cpp).